Free KCNA Mock Exam Sample Questions

 Incorrect.
 Filesystem encryption is a separate storage/security control.

-Take the full timed KCNA mock90 minutes · 60 questions · free with account
+Take the full timed KCNA mock exam90 minutes · free with account